SciProgCentre/kmath/doc/contexts.md

 ComplexOperations.doComethingWithComplex(c1,c2,c3)
 ```

-In fact, whole parts of proram could run in a mathematical context or even multiple nested contexts.
+In fact, whole parts of program could run in a mathematical context or even multiple nested contexts.

 In `kmath` contexts are responsible not only for operations, but also for raw object creation and advanced features.